MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ## `single`

-Create a `single_view`, which is a view containing one element.
+Create a `single_view`, which is a view that contains one element.

 ```cpp
 template<class T>